ryomoro/STORES_payment_sdk_ios/README.md

 ![Build settings](readme_images/build-settings.png)

-Now you're almost ready to make use of CoineyKit, you just need to update your build settings with CoineyKit.xcconfig, as shown in the above screenshot.
+Now you're almost ready to make use of CoineyKit, you just need to update your build settings to use CoineyKit.xcconfig, as shown in the above screenshot.

 ## Making our first payment